seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

     - **Anusara Yoga** : Heart-opening, alignment, and positive philosophy.
     - **Aerial Yoga** : Silk hammocks for suspension.
     - **AcroYoga** : Partner work yoga.
+    - **Chromatic Yoga** : Contemporary approach blending yoga asana with colour (*chroma*) work — each practice is themed around a colour associated with a chakra or an emotional quality, combining sequencing, visualisation, and sometimes coloured light to influence mood and energy.
     - **Chakra sadhana** : Yogic and tantric practice focused on awakening and harmonizing the seven vital energy centers (chakras) along the spine.
 It combines postures (asanas), breathwork (pranayama), visualization, and mantra chanting to clear energy blockages and promote physical and emotional well-being.
 - **Buddhism** : Spiritual tradition founded by the Buddha (Siddhartha Gautama) that teaches freedom from suffering (*dukkha*) through mindfulness, ethical living, and wisdom—culminating in enlightenment.
     - **Mahayana** : "Great Vehicle," focuses on universal enlightenment (*bodhisattva* path).